 Sharing cart

 The Sharing Cart is a block for duplicating course items into a personal library and an easy way to move those resources and activities between multiple courses you teach or administer.
 With just three clicks, the Sharing Cart copies and moves a single course item from one course to another.
 It copies without user data—similar to the “Import” function in Course Administration.
-In addition, items can be collected and saved on the Sharing Cart indefinitely, serving as a library of frequently used course items available for duplication.
+In addition, items can be collected and saved in the Sharing Cart indefinitely, serving as a library of frequently used course items available for duplication.
 The Sharing Cart is viewable only by teachers, course creators, and administrators.

 To see the items in your sharing cart, open up the block area of your course with the editing turned on.
 If the sharing cart is missing in your block area, contact your site admin.